linux-system-roles/sap-hana-preconfigure/README.md

 Note
 ----
-For finding out which SAP notes will be used by this role, please check the contents of variable __sap_hana_preconfigure_sapnotes in files vars/*.yml (choose the file which matches your OS distribution and version)
+For finding out which SAP notes will be used by this role, please check the contents of variable `__sap_hana_preconfigure_sapnotes` in files `vars/*.yml` (choose the file which matches your OS distribution and version).

+Before running this role on a RHEL on ppc64le system, make sure that you have access to the required IBM repos/packages as mentioned in the comments to variable `__sap_hana_preconfigure_required_ppc64le`, see files `vars/*.yml`.

 Do not run this role against an SAP HANA or other production system.
 The role will enforce a certain configuration on the managed node(s), which might not be intended.